OP Stack vs. Arbitrum Orbit: The Best L2 Rollup Comparison

 How OP Succinct Lite works in a nutshell

-- Transactions are still being processed offchain and assumed valid until challenged (optimistic)
+1. Transactions are processed offchain and assumed valid until challenged.

 The Arbitrum Orbit Stack